 Can Minimum Connection Times Be Overridden?

-Or there might be a situation where only one flight for my desired routing is available for the whole day, but it fell afoul of the minimum connection time from my previous flight.
-And yet, I couldn’t choose to fly the next day either, since that would result in a connection of over 24 hours, making it an invalid layover.
+Or, there might be a situation where only one flight for a desired routing is available for the whole day, but it falls afoul of the minimum connection time from a previous flight.

-So long story short, the minimum connection time is very much a hard and fast rule in my experience.
-Nevertheless, you can actually use the airlines’ inflexibility to your own advantage – if you’ve booked a connection that’s right against the minimum, and a 10-minute schedule change results in your connection now being illegal, you bet that you can call up Aeroplan or whatever frequent flyer program you used and make a change to your itinerary without paying any change fees as a result!
+If you’ve booked a connection that’s right against the minimum, and a 10-minute schedule change results in your connection now being deemed illegal, you can call up the frequent flyer program you used and make a change to your itinerary without paying any change fees as a result.